- Program Details

 Pediatric Emergency Department

-The second block which is repeated in the second year is in the pediatric emergency department.
-The pediatric ED has attending presence 24 hours a day so there is easy access to teaching for residents.
+Residents spend one month in their R1 and R2 years in the Rochester General Hospital Pediatric Emergency Department.
+The pediatric ED is staffed by Family Medicine, Pediatric, and Med-Peds residents as well as nurse practitioners, and has attending presence 24 hours a day so there is easy access to teaching for residents.
 This very busy ED provides experience in a wide range of primary care problems including orthopedics.
 Residents primarily cover evening shifts (10 hours) when the census is at its busiest.

 Golisano Children's Hospital Pediatrics

-The second PGY-2 rotation is an ambulatory block with experiences in outpatient pediatric cardiology, gastroenterology, developmental disabilities, school based health and primary care.
+This PGY-2 rotation is an ambulatory block with experiences in outpatient pediatric cardiology, gastroenterology, developmental disabilities, school based health and pediatric primary care.
 The settings include URMC, community-based clinics, and local public and charter schools.